eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 Why we need it:

 1. **Liquidity**: money quickly ready for an emergency expenditure; cash is more liquid than investments.
-2. To avoid needing to sell investments at a loss during market declines or crashes in order to cover an emergency.
+2. To avoid needing to sell investments at a loss during market declines or crashes to cover an emergency.
 3. To **let investments compound** over time without disruption.

 The general rule for the amount of this fund is to be able to last you **3-6 months** when you have no income.